By the way, ladies and gentlemen, an observation slash question about journalism.

 But then there's another problem because other Democrats are off the reservation on this in their own way.

-First it was Cory Booker who said that Obama's attacks on Romney and Bain Capitol, he didn't like.
+First, it was Corey Booker who said that Obama's attacks on Romney and Bain Capital he didn't like.

-Then Fast Eddie Rendell, the governor of Pennsylvania, echoed Cory Booker ripping into Obama for attacking Romney and Bain.
+Then Fast Eddie Rendell, the governor of Pennsylvania, echoed Corey Booker, ripping into Obama for attacking Romney and Bain.

-Mr. Bill Clinton defender goes on TV and totally rips Obama for the campaign of blaming Romney and Bain Capitol.
+Then Lanny Davis, Mr. Bill Clinton defender, goes on TV and totally rips Obama for the campaign of blaming Romney and Bain Capital.

-And the latest, Daval Patrick, Governor of Massachusetts, the latest is now Bill Clinton.
+And the latest, Deval Patrick, governor of Massachusetts, the latest is now Bill Clinton.

 And you may not have heard this because it was on CNN last night on Piers Morgan, and nobody is watching CNN.